 The first method is a test of a monitor as part of an integrated system.
 In this method both the monitor and the image generator parts of ECDIS display are tested together.

 The second method is an independent test of the monitor.
 In this method the monitor and the image generator of ECDIS display are separately tested against a reference (that is, the monitor is tested against a reference image generator and the image generator is tested against a reference monitor).
-The second method has tighter tolerance for displayed colour than the first method (see clause C-20.4.1.1).
+The second method has tighter tolerance for displayed colour than the first method.

 ECDIS Chart 1 and Colour (Differentiation) Test Diagram